We found 4 providers matching nephrectomy and who accept Gold Navigate 1500 near Gainesville, FL.

-Dr. Vincent Bird practices urology (urinary tract disease).
-He has a 2.5 out of 5 star average patient rating.
-Clinical interests for Dr. Bird include laparoscopic radical nephrectomy, cancer, and kidney stones.
-Dr. Bird is professionally affiliated with the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
-He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-He graduated from Stony Brook University Medical Center, School of Medicine and SUNY Upstate Medical University and then he performed his residency at a hospital affiliated with the University of Miami.
-Distinctions awarded to Dr. Bird include: Urology Teacher Lifetime Achievement Award; the University of Miami Department of Urology; and Castle Connolly America's Top Doctors.
+Dr. Vincent Bird specializes in urology (urinary tract disease) and practices in Gainesville, FL.
+Dr. Bird's areas of expertise include the following: laparoscopic radical nephrectomy, cancer, and kidney stones.
+His hospital/clinic affiliations include the University of Florida Health (UF Health) and North Florida/South Georgia Veterans Health System.
+His education and training includes medical school at Stony Brook University Medical Center, School of Medicine and SUNY Upstate Medical University and residency at a hospital affiliated with the University of Miami.
+Patients gave him an average rating of 2.5 stars out of 5.
+Dr. Bird is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He has received the following distinctions: Urology Teacher Lifetime Achievement Award; the University of Miami Department of Urology; and Castle Connolly America's Top Doctors.

 Relevant Interests: , laparoscopic radical nephrectomy

 All Interests: Kidney Stones, Pelvic Problems, Benign Prostatic Hyperplasia, Cancer, Kidney Problems, Bladder ...
 (Read more)